SparkCalcSparkCalc

 Earthquake Energy Calculator

 How much energy does an earthquake release?
-The Richter magnitude scale is logarithmic - each whole number increase represents about 31.6 times more energy.
-This calculator uses the Gutenberg-Richter relation to convert magnitude into Joules and TNT equivalents, helping you understand the enormous forces involved in seismic events.
+The Richter magnitude scale is logarithmic, with each whole-number increase representing about 31.6 times more energy.
+This calculator uses the Gutenberg-Richter relation to convert magnitude into joules and TNT equivalents.

 Share Link: